Implementing Approximate Bayesian Inference using Adaptive Quadrature: the aghq Package: Basic Use

 \section{Basic Use}

 }

-In this section I describe the basic use of the \pkg{aghq} package by way of analyzing a simple example in which the answer is known.
-I focus on the use and features of the package, with detailed discussion of Bayesian inference and quadrature in \texttt{R} deferred to \S\ref{sec:background}.
+In this section the basic use of the \pkg{aghq} package is demonstrated by way of analyzing a simple example in which the answer is known.
+Detailed discussion of Bayesian inference and quadrature in \texttt{R} deferred to \S\ref{sec:background}.
 All notation and terms are defined in detail in that section.

-The following conjugate model is used by \citet{aghqus}: Although \texttt{AGHQ}{} may be applied to models with constrained parameter spaces, in practice it is desirable to remove simple box constraints like \(\lambda > 0\) using transformations.
-Further, \citet{nayloradaptive} argue that any transformation which brings the posterior closer to spherical symmetry will improve either the empirical accuracy of the quadrature, the stability and speed of the optimization, or both.
-Here we set: which, because the jacobian \(\left\lvert \mathrm{d}\lambda/\mathrm{d}\eta \right\rvert\) is included, does not change the value of \(\pi(\boldsymbol{Y})\).